CRC Community Advocacy Training

 Submit a project idea to the CRC!

-- Meetings: Second Tuesday of the month at 9:00 - 10:30 a.m.
+- Meetings: As needed on the Third Thursday of the month at 9:00 - 10:30 a.m.

 For more information about the committee, please contact the CRC Executive Director.